Arrhythmia Treatment in Vernon, NJ

-Non-Surgical Ablation Treatment
+What is Non-Surgical Ablation Treatment?

 During a non-surgical ablation, a catheter is inserted into the part of the heart being affected by the arrhythmia.
 A machine that is attached to the catheter directs energy to areas of the heart muscle, disconnecting the source of the abnormal heart rhythm.

-Surgical Procedures to Correct Arrhythmias
+What are the Surgical Procedures to Correct Arrhythmias?

 If your heartbeat is too slow or irregular, a surgeon can insert an electronic pacemaker to regulate the rate at which the heart is beating.
 A permanent pacemaker is inserted through a small incision in the upper chest close to a major vein.
 A wire attached to the pacemaker is moved through the vein and into the heart.
 This wire carries signals between the heart and the pacemaker.
 The pacemaker, with its self-contained battery and computer, is placed in a protective area underneath the skin or under muscle where it delivers an electrical impulse whenever it detects a slowing or irregular heart rhythm.